Hummus

 I’m updating this old post to include a new hummus recipe that I just created.
-It’s based on the recipe for Lemon Walnut Hummus in Peter Berley’s cookbook Fresh Food Fast, but I made a few substitutions/alterations, and created Pepita Hummus instead.
-If I ever have a bit of cooked pumpkin around I think I might try adding a 1/4 cup to make a pretty, orange “pumpkin” hummus.
+It’s based on the recipe for Lemon Walnut Hummus in Peter Berley’s cookbook Fresh Food Fast, but I made a few substitutions/alterations, and created pumpkin hummus instead.

-- 1/2 tsp. coarse kosher salt (possibly less or more depending on how salty your beans are)
+• 1 tsp. coarse kosher salt or about 2/3 tsp. fine sea salt (possibly less or more depending on how salty your beans are)

-- 1 Tbs. water or bean cooking liquid
+• 2 Tbs. water or bean cooking liquid (plus more as needed to blend)

 Instructions: